sanjan-github/Sanjan_Editor_Portfolio/.ai/12/CURRENT-STATE.md

 a résumé website
 an effects showcase

-The work itself is the primary proof of ability.

-5. Current Website Structure
+6. Website Structure
-The project currently contains:

-homepage
+Current website foundation contains:
+Homepage:

+navigation
 Hero
 Work section
-video presentation
+main video presentation
-What I Do section
+What I Do
-About section
+About
-Contact section
+Contact
-Projects page
 footer

-mobile navigation
+Projects page:

+archive structure
-reusable video interaction
+additional project presentation foundation video interaction foundation
+Instagram CTA direction

+The current implementation is a foundation.
-The existing implementation provides a foundation, but the final visual experience is not yet complete.
+The final visual experience is not yet complete.

-6. Approved Website Identity
-Navigation brand:
+7. Approved Navigation
+Brand:
 sanjanedits
+Navigation:
+Work · About · Contact

-Hero identity:
+8. Approved Hero Copy
+Identity:
 SANJAN
+Role:
 Video Editor
-Approved Hero statement:
+Statement:

 I turn raw footage into videos built to hold attention.

+Primary CTA:
+View My Work
+Secondary CTA:
+Let's Work Together

-Work heading:
+9. Approved Work Copy
+Heading:
 Here’s My Work
-Work supporting copy:
+Supporting text:

 Take a look at some of the videos I’ve edited.

-Video section:
+10. Approved Main Video Copy
+Heading:
 Have a look.
+The video itself should demonstrate the work.
+The section should not be explicitly labelled “Showreel” unless Sanjan changes this decision.

+11. Approved What I Do Copy
+Heading:
-What I Do:
+What I Do
 Short-Form Video Editing

 Reels, Shorts, and social content built around strong pacing and visual impact.